ibm-cloud-docs/codeengine/job-create-private.md

 * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).
 * Before you can work with a {{site.data.keyword.codeengineshort}} job that references an image in a private registry, you must first add access to the registry, pull the image, and then create your job configuration.

 1. To pull images from a private registry, you must first create a private registry.
 For example, to create a private Docker Hub registry, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
 After you create a private registry, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
 You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
-For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/security/for-developers/access-tokens/){: external}.
+For more information about access tokens and Docker Hub, see [Create and manage access tokens](https://docs.docker.com/security/access-tokens/){: external}.

 2. Add access to your private registry to pull images.
 To add access to a private registry with the CLI, use the [**`ibmcloud ce secret create --format registry`**](/docs/codeengine?topic=codeengine-cli#cli-secret-create) command to create an registry secret.
 For example, the following command creates registry access to a Docker Hub registry called `privatedocker` that is at ``https://index.docker.io/v1/`` and uses your username and password.